Kili69/Just-in-time/README.md

 7. wait till the elevation time is expired
 8. logon as the requested user and validate the user has no more administrator privileges

-# Contribute
+## Contribute
-TODO: Explain how other users and developers can contribute to make your code better.
+If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
+We welcome contributions that improve the functionality, performance, and usability of the code.